MattPieti/MattPieti.github.io/_projects/2maze/index.md

 The goal of this project was to simulate a bear traversing a 20-by-20 maze with each square in the maze grid represented by an ordered pair in hexadecimal.
 Some squares contained bees with a number indicating how many were there.
 All programming was done in AVR Assembly.
 Navigation behavior was governed by finite state machines and indirect addressing.
 The project emphasized correct low-level memory access and implementation of specified navigation rules across a series of incremental assignments.

+This project demonstrates my ability to implement and validate state-based control logic at a low level using structured data and assembly language.
+By translating provided finite state machine designs into working code and using indirect addressing to model environmental interaction, I developed a reliable simulation that evolved through iterative development.

 {% include image-gallery.html images="MazeFull.PNG" height="400" %}